comptoolsres/comptoolsres.github.io/Week_02.md

 ## By the end of this week you should

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

+1. Be confident logging into HiPerGator via ssh.
+1. Understand the basics of Linux filesystems and where to store your data on HiPerGator.
+1. Be able to use the following Linux commands: `pwd, cd, ls, less, cp, mv, mkdir, rm, which, man, cat, sort, uniq, wc, head, tail, echo, history`.
+1. Understand command arguments to modify how commands function.
+1. Be able to use redirect output to a file (`>, >>`).
+1. Be able to link commands with pipes (`|`).

 1. Be able to use regular expressions for finding and replacing text in a text editor such as VSCode.
 1. Be able to use the following Linux commands: `grep, cut, paste, join, diff, tr, sed`.